-After purchasing a rental property, you may decide that you would like to place it inside of your living trust.
+After purchasing a rental property, you may decide that you would like to add your new rental property into a trust.
 Placing the home in a trust provides you with numerous advantages, including avoiding the need for probate—giving you more control over the asset’s distribution.
 Fortunately, placing the rental home into your trust is relatively simple.
 The following is an overview of the steps involved in the process.

 Six Tips for Moving Rental Property Into a Trust